All Episodes

 I completely agree.

-But what we also have to be careful of is not undermining them, or not to uh underestimating them rather, because they are gonna, while I don't think this came into play because of conspiracy, they are going to use this to their advantage wherever they can, you know, never let a good crisis go to waste.
+But what we also have to be careful of is not undermining them or not to underestimating them rather, because they are going to, while I don't think this came into play because of conspiracy, they are going to use this to their advantage wherever they can.

 Yeah.

-So tell me a little bit about your background, just to kind of give the audience a sense of who you are and and what what you've been up to.
+Just kind of give the audience a sense of who you are and what you've been up to.

-Oh gosh, yeah, all over.
+Oh, gosh, yeah, all over.

-Uh, because well-meaning, well-intentioned left-wing teachers live and work in a groupthink environment, and they they don't even see it as indoctrination.
+It's infested with identity politics because well-meaning, well-intentioned left-wing teachers live and work in a groupthink environment and they don't even see it as indoctrination.

 They see it as they're doing their best to help fix problems in the world.

-So I'm now commentate rather than teach.
+So I'm now accommodate rather than teach.

-This is how the left have taken over because we've taken a step back and let them get on with it.
+And it's something that conservatives need to take more of an interest in because it's the, you know, as I mentioned earlier, the long march through institutions, this is how the left have taken over because we've taken a step back and let them get on with it.

 Those were the weird kids when I grew up.